 Learning soft skills is not as straightforward as learning technical skills.
 While it does take time and practice, developing qualities that make you a great leader is possible.
 Here are a few tips for improving your leadership skills and qualities:

-Be patient.
 Becoming a great leader can take months, years or even decades.
-Some people dedicate their entire lives to being great leaders.
+Some people dedicate their entire lives to becoming great leaders.
 Be patient and allow yourself to make mistakes.
 Great leaders make many mistakes, learn from them and improve over time.

-Paying attention to, honing and improving upon qualities that make you a great leader can help you on your career path.
-No matter your career level or industry, spending time practicing great leadership can lead to promotions and make you a competitive candidate for jobs.
+Paying attention to, honing in on and improving upon qualities that make you a great leader can help you on your career path.
+No matter your career level or industry, investing time to practice great leadership can lead to career advancement.